jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because someone needs to teach Main Street, all the possibilities of artificial intelligence, machine learning, robotics, 3D printing, and whatever else the protagonist wizards invent.

 You know how Home Depot workers give "Do It Yourself" advice?
 Well, who does a plumber ask to find out which 3D printer makes the best custom water pipes?
 How does a roofer find out which drone and camera best inspect weather damage?
 How can a physiotherapist use machine learning to help her client's sprained knee?
+Who can help a farmer repair his computerized tractor?

 While tech companies keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.

 Linus Tech Tips is an example of someone already doing this.
 There's a big job for someone doing this all day; modern patriots who "cross-pollinate" products on Main Street during the era of mass-collaboration.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SophisticatedInfatuatedCurassow" target="_blank" class="button small">Reader</a>

 _Today's geeks, nerds, and gamers will be the ones teaching you how to make a better, more productive, and happier life in the era of mass-collaboration.
-Credit [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE) and [Linus Tech Tips](https://www.youtube.com/watch?v=-EA2FQXs4dw)._
+Credit [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE) and [Linus Tech Tips](https://www.youtube.com/watch?v=-EA2FQXs4dw)._ [Reader Mode.](https://gfycat.com/ifr/SophisticatedInfatuatedCurassow)

 ## Does The World Need to Know